 - The pre-nuptial agreement should have been reviewed and amended if any significant changes in circumstances occurred during the marriage e.g. the birth or adoption of any children or the acquisition of substantial new assets.

 If you wish to challenge a pre-nuptial agreement, failure to meet any of these conditions will usually be your best option.

 Our expertise in same sex marriage and prenuptial agreements

-Crisp & Co’s LGBT family lawyers have many years of experience helping clients with all of the legal aspects of same sex marriage and civil partnerships.
+Crisp & Co’s LGBTQIA family lawyers have many years of experience helping clients with all of the legal aspects of same sex marriage and civil partnerships.
 We have the expertise to guide you through the entire process of creating a same sex pre-nuptial agreement or pre-civil partnership agreement, keeping the process harmonious and productive while ensuring your interests are protected.